Do I Need IRB?

 Collection and analysis of information, biospecimens, or records by or for a criminal justice agency for activities authorized by law or court order solely for criminal justice or criminal investigative purposes

-If you are uncertain whether you need IRB review, submit a request for human subjects research determination into the IRBNet system.
-If you do not have an account, please register as a New User to access IRBNet.
+If you are uncertain whether you need IRB review, submit a request for human subjects research determination through the IRB submission portal, Novelution.

 If the project is secondary use research, secondary research, funded, or you need an official letter, Policy 10.3.3 “Human Subjects Research Determination” provides more information on these types of projects.